PackMojo

 Paper and Cardboard Inserts

-But don't worry, as part of our insert design process, our structural engineers will recommend the optimal spacing for your products in the insert(s) and optimal box size for your products.
+As part of our structural design process for inserts, our structural engineers will recommend the optimal spacing for your products in the insert(s) and optimal box size for your products, so you don't need to worry about figuring out the box size yourself.

 Box Dividers and Foam Inserts

-When it comes to box dividers and foam based inserts, there is more leeway and your products can be placed closer together as the structural nature of these two types of inserts are different.
+For custom box dividers and foam based inserts, there is more leeway and your products can be placed closer together, as the structural nature of these two types of inserts are different.

 Custom Box Inserts Spacing Best Practice